| |

 visionary fantasy with the extreme, sometimes even brutal realism of its texture, its innovative literary form,

 and the ambitious courage of its concept.
-Above all, however, the novel strikes us with its eternal — forever old and forever
+Above all, however, the novel grips us with its eternal — forever old and forever

 new — story of the human heart that dreams of a better tomorrow.